 Get a degree:

 Most people in the games industry have got degrees.
 Get a degree in, physics, computer programming, game development or advanced mathematics.
-Or have a look at ScreenSkills’ list of recommended courses in games and select one in programming.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.
+Or have a look at ScreenSkills’ list of recommended courses in games.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.

 Search for jobs: